neos/neos-development-collection/TYPO3.Neos/Documentation/IntegratorGuide/InsideTypoScript.rst

 Inside TypoScript
 =================

-In this chapter, TypoScript will be explained in a step-by-step fashion, focussing on the different internal parts, the syntax of these and the semantics.
+In this chapter, TypoScript will be explained in a step-by-step fashion, focusing on the different internal parts, the syntax of these and the semantics.

 TypoScript is fundamentally a *hierarchical, prototype based processing language*: